The life of a Creator archetype is more than just colourful Instagram posts and fascinating blog posts that never go the way you expect.

 All you need to know is your brand archetype.
 The over-arching personality of your brand and what it is you want to communicate with your customers.

-But which archetype are you?
 Let’s take a closer look at the Creator archetype.
-You’re probably a Creator if these are true for you.

 1. When people try to plan things you sit there thinking ‘Shut up!
 Let’s just do it!’

 Creators have a LOT of energy, and they like to channel it in the form of actions.
 That’s the polite way of saying creators are like toddlers who have been told to sit still – not going to happen.
 If you spend most work meetings tapping your feet and dying inside because everyone insists on asking stupid questions and you just want to get on with it, chances are, you’re a Creator archetype.
 You’re happiest when you’re knee-deep in creative mode, with your proverbial sleeves rolled and your hands covered in theoretical glue.
-Getting involved in the creative process is like chocolate for you.
-Some people like to plan the painting of a wall and check out all the colour samples, but a Creator is all ‘Gimme a paint brush!
+You love getting involved in the creative process the way other people love chocolate-covered strawberries.
+Some people like to plan the painting of a wall and check out all the colour samples, but a Creator is all ‘Gimme a paintbrush!
 Let’s do this!’.

 2. If you’re sitting at a table at a restaurant, there’s a 90% chance your napkin will be art by the time you leave

-Creator archetypes are straight up fidgeters.
+Creator archetypes are straight-up fidgeters.
 You’re the type of person who can’t sit in front of a burning candle at a dinner party without poking at the wax to make melt in an aesthetically pleasing way or burning bits of food to see what shapes they make.
-If you’ve ever built a log cabin out of straws at a backyard BBQ, made a tower out of empty beer cans, turned your napkin into a lotus flower or cut your child’s sandwich into star shapes, you’re most likely a Creator archetype.
-Other Creator archetype quirks include drawing pictures in the sand when you’re at the beach, ripping leaves into different shapes when you’re at a picnic or creating fabulous hairstyles whenever someone with long hair sits next to you for too long.
+If you’ve ever built a log cabin out of straws at a backyard BBQ, made a tower out of empty beer cans, turned your napkin into a lotus flower, or cut your child’s sandwich into star shapes, you’re probably a Creator archetype.
+Other Creator archetype quirks include drawing pictures in the sand when you’re at the beach, ripping leaves into different shapes when you’re at a picnic, and creating fabulous hairstyles whenever someone with long hair sits next to you for too long.

 3. You’re not great at finances/spreadsheets/admin because SQUIRREL!

-This doesn’t mean that your finances/spreadsheets/admin are in disarray BUT you kind of hate that style of work with every fibre of your being.
-Creator archetypes are actually very good at getting everything done, but anything tedious/hard/not covered with glitter is not enjoyable to a Creator-type so procrastination and feet dragging is something you need to be aware of mainly if what you’re doing is not creative at all.
-Like moving numbers from one column to another column.
-Creators are likely to sit down, ready to do their taxes and they blink and find themselves in the middle of the room surrounded by magazines, glue and scissors because they had an uncontrollable urge to make a collage.
+This doesn’t mean that your finances/spreadsheets/admin are in disarray BUT you hate that stuff with every fibre of your being.
+Creator archetypes are actually very good at getting everything done, but when it comes to the tedious/hard/glitter-free stuff (like taxes), they tend to procrastinate.
+Creators are likely to sit down, ready to do their taxes, only to blink and find themselves in the middle of the room surrounded by magazines, glue, and scissors because they had an uncontrollable urge to make a collage.
 Sound familiar?